-We recommend that your charity uses a general email address that multiple have access to rather than an individual’s personal email address.
-For example, it is a good idea to use something like ‘email@example.com’ and to give more than one person in your organisation access to the account.
+We recommend that your charity uses a general email address that multiple people have access to, rather than an individual’s personal email address.
+For example, it is a good idea to use something like ‘email@example.com’ and to give more than one person at your charity access to the account.

-Doing this means that someone in your charity will still see emails from the ACNC if the main contact person changes or is away.
+Doing this means that someone in your charity will still see emails from the ACNC if the main contact person moves on from their role or is away.

 Know who will make the declaration

-Before you can submit the Annual Information Statement, it needs to be declared by someone, similar to signing a physical form.
+Before you can submit the Annual Information Statement, it needs to be declared by someone in a way similar to signing a physical form.

 There are four options for the person making the declaration:

-- Responsible Person of the charity: A Responsible Person is a member of your charity's governing body, for example a board member, committee member or trustee.
+- A charity's Responsible Person: A Responsible Person is a member of your charity's governing body - for example a board member, committee member or trustee.
 We accept that you are authorised to sign on behalf of the charity if you are one of its Responsible People.